kids-first/kf-cbioportal-etl/README.md

-# Outline on ETL for converting data from cavatica and data service to pedcbioportal format.
-In general, we are creating upload pckages converting our data and metadata to satisfy the requirements outlined [here](https://docs.cbioportal.org/5.1-data-loading/data-loading/file-formats)
+# Outline on ETL for converting data from cavatica and data service to pedcbioportal format
+In general, we are creating upload packages converting our data and metadata to satisfy the requirements outlined [here](https://docs.cbioportal.org/5.1-data-loading/data-loading/file-formats)
 ## Software Prerequisites

 + `python3` v3.5.3+